 Every ingredient on the label should be an easily recognizable food; there should be no question what the source is.
 For example, “meat meal” or “animal fat” could come from just about anywhere.
 In contrast, “chicken” comes from chickens, and so does “chicken fat.”
 If you can’t determine what species of animal a meat or fat came from, you should not feed it to your dog.

 Organic ingredients are good; they are less likely to be adulterated with contaminants, and they receive extra scrutiny from inspectors.
 The more organic ingredients, the better.

 If a sweetener is used, it should be natural and food-based, and used in moderation.
 Applesauce, molasses, or honey are better than artificial sweeteners.
 We disapprove of any sweeteners in dog food, but we’re talking about treats here: something the dog may not get every day, and something he’ll get only a few of.
 A little natural sweetening in a treat is okay.

 If a treat is preserved, it should contain a natural preservative.
 Vitamins C and E (the latter is listed as “mixed tocopherols”) are effective and safe preservatives.
 Some treats contain no preservatives at all; these should be stored properly and used promptly.

-Ingredients to avoid
+Dog Treat Ingredients to Avoid

 While you are examining the list of ingredients for quality components, make sure the treat does not contain any of the following: